bahtiyartan/troia/docs/46DateOperations.rst

 Min Date & Max Date Concepts
 ----------------------------

 In some cases, TROIA programmers need some special dates values like upper and lower limits of TROIA dates.
 Assume that you have an expiration date for a document and in some documents you must use a maximum date value for the documents that never expire.
 For this cases system returns minimum and maximum dates with SYS_MINDATE and SYS_MAXDATE system variables which are datetime.
 Also it is possible to check whether a datetime/date symbol is max date/min date or not using ISMAXDATE() and ISMINDATE() functions.
+It is not recommended that using this hardcode dates inside TROIA code.

 ::